kinjmshah/kinjmshah.github.io/_portfolio/HCI_CI_LoFiPrototype.md

 The contextual inquiry can be viewed in the video recording below.
 Key takeaways from observing each task and general platform interaction are listed here:

-<ins>Task 0: Identify candidate papers of interest</ins>
+<ins>Task 1: Identify candidate papers of interest</ins>
 - Started with general key word search
 - Looked at title, published venue, citation count, and date published to evaluate papers
 - Clicked on title to view abstract and paper details

-<ins>Task 1: Save papers you identify as relevant</ins>
-- Copied paper link and opened in new tab to save paper for later deeper evaluation
-- Returned back to search results

-<ins>Task 2: Pick a paper to read that was published in the last year</ins>
+    <ins>Subtask: Pick a paper to read that was published in the last year</ins>
     - Clicked on "Since 2020" filter on left side of page
     - Skimmed list of paper titles, papers often in pre-print
     - Muttered under breath "I wish I could filter by citation count"

-<ins>Task 3: Pick a peer-reviewed paper to read</ins>
+    <ins>Subtask: Pick a peer-reviewed paper to read</ins>
     - Recognized venue names of well known venues
     - Usually scrolled past paper if venue name was not recognized and citation count was low

+<ins>Task 2: Save papers you identify as relevant</ins>
+- Copied paper link and opened in new tab to save paper for later deeper evaluation
+- Returned back to search results

-<ins>Task 4: Find papers from a particular author or group</ins>
+<ins>Task 3: Find papers from a particular author or group</ins>

 Path 1:
 - Searched for author name along with paper topic